-Click HERE to take a look at all the Chinese Literature-based Unit Studies printable.
+Click HERE to take a look at all the Chinese Literature-based Unit Studies printables.

 - Pick a Chinese book for each one, two, or four-week plan

-- Plan and prepare activities and resources that can relate with each book.
+- Plan and prepare activities and resources that can relate to each book.
 (Click HERE to grab the FREE Chinese Literature-based Unit Studies)